eBooks & More

 |For something more esoteric, including Sir Isaac Newton’s Papers, Islamic Manuscripts; or access Digital Image Collection links to the Gutenberg Bible, among other interesting items.|

-What is the difference between GVPL Library To Go and BC Libraries To Go?
+What is the difference between GVPL Library To Go and BC Library2go?

-BC Libraries To Go to Go is a collection of ebooks and downloadable audiobooks hosted by Overdrive Inc. Titles are available to members of the BC Libraries consortium.
+BC Library2go is a collection of eBooks and downloadable audiobooks, also hosted by Overdrive Inc. Titles are available to members of the BC Libraries Cooperative.
 A committee of librarians from participating BC public libraries chooses the titles.